Paraquat and certain dicamba products require additional applicator training

 Photo by Mindy Tape, MSU Extension.

 Pesticide applicators need to have private or commercial pesticide applicator certification to purchase and apply restricted use pesticides (RUP).
-There are currently two active ingredients, paraquat and dicamba, that require additional training.
-This training is listed on the label and is called label mandated training (LMT).
+In addition to applicator certification, the Environmental Protection Agency (EPA) requires additional training for using paraquat and certain dicamba products.
+This additional training is listed on the label and is called label-mandated training (LMT).
 Individuals who apply soil fumigants must also complete the additional training listed on the label.
-The U.S. Environmental Protection Agency (EPA) has additional information about soil fumigants on their website.
+Additional information about soil fumigants can be found at EPA’s Soil Fumigant Training for Certified Applicators.

-Label mandated training is required by the EPA in addition to the training for restricted use certification because of increased risks, complaints or accidents that have occurred when handling or using these products.
-The LMT for paraquat was prompted by 17 deaths since 2000 due to improper handling and storage, according to the EPA’s Pesticide Worker Safety page.
+Label-mandated training for these products was implemented because of increased risks, complaints or accidents that have occurred in the handling or use of these products.
+Specifically, the LMT for paraquat was prompted by 17 deaths since 2000 due to improper handling and storage, according to the EPA’s Pesticide Worker Safety page.
 Dicamba has caused damage on crops from off-target movement of the chemical, prompting this LMT requirement.
-Label mandated training is not required to buy products but is necessary to mix, load or apply these products.
+Label-mandated training is not required to buy dicamba or paraquat, but is required to mix, load or apply the products.

 Paraquat